kaizen-nagoya/hazop/reference/readme.md

 validating technology.
 IEEE Computer 31: 23-31, 1998

 [12] CPSELabs, 2015-2018.
 Cyber-Physical Systems Engineering Labs.
 Project funded by the European Union, Horizon2020 Programme, http://www.cpse-labs.eu, accessed 2015-05-17.

+12-1 D1.1 Data management plan.
+D1.1 Published in July 2015 by CPSE Labs
+12-2 D1.2 Quality management plan.
+D1.2 Published in August 2015 by CPSE Labs
+12-3 D1.6 Collaboration plan with other SAE projects.
+D1.6 Published in May 2015 by CPSE Labs 12-4 D2.2 Communication plan.Deliverable D2.2 (Communication Plan) is revisited and refreshed every six months.
+We publish the most recent version.
+D2.2 Published in January 2016 by CPSE Labs.
+This is D2.2 Month 12 refresh
+12-5 D2.4 Public Materials.
+D2.4 Published in January 2016 by CPSE Labs.
+12-6 D3.1 Open Call Process.
+D3.1 Published in May 2015 by CPSE Labs
+12-7 D3.2 Information events and coaching activities D3.2 Due later in 2016.
+12-8 D3.3 Call texts.
+D3.3 Published in May 2016 by CPSE Labs
+12-9 D4.1 Centre Handbook.
+D4.1 Published in June 2015 by CPSE Labs
+12-10 D4.2 Report on best practices and professional training.
+D4.2 Published in February 2016 by CPSE Labs 12-11 D4.3 Innovation and Management Report D4.3 Due in 2018.
+12-12 D4.4 Strategic Innovation Agenda for CPS.
+D4.4 Published in December 2015 by CPSE Labs 12-13 D4.5 Market Place Report D4.5 Due in 2018.
+12-14 D4.6 Design Centres Final Report D4.6 Due in 2018.
+12-15 D5.1 Dissemination and Exploitation plan D5.1 Due later in 2016.
+12-16 D5.2 Annual Report on Dissemination Activities.
+D5.2 Published in March 2016 by CPSE Labs 12-17 D6.3 Final Experiments Report D6.3 Due in 2018.

 [13] DefStan00-58, 2000.
 HAZOP studies on systems containing programmable electronics.
 Defence Standard, Ministry of Defence, UK, part 1 and 2.